centreon/centreon-documentation/cloud/resources/known-issues.md

 ## Configuration

 * Incremental mass changes are not possible for hosts and services.

-* After editing it, a customized command disappears from the listing.
-Please note that the command exists and will still be used.

 * Users cannot yet configure Stream Connectors themselves.